About Me | Addendums | TM Places Where We Have Lived

 Eventually the TM® teachers at my TM® center in Andover mentioned to me about the opportunity that I might want go be on staff at the TM® Academy for the Science of Creative Intelligence “retreat” center in upstate New York.
 I applied and was accepted; and I quit my job of a couple of years at that time.
 I wanted to become a TM® teacher.
 I thought TM® would eventually decrease my shyness, and my self-esteem would increase over time and that I would be able to become a TM® teacher; I wanted to help other people find peace, contentment and enlightenment.
 I found out somehow or other that when one was accepted to be on staff, it was preferred that we did not travel outside of the academy, so I had my mother drive me to the academy and had her leave me there with no car (see picture to the left of me shortly after I arrived) in 1976.
 Was I so hypnotized that I wanted to do whatever the TM® people told me to do without question?!

 I worked at this place for about 10 months in 1976 and 1977.
 During that time the staff members got room and board, all meals, and were paid a stipend of $25.00 per month.
-I lived, meditated and slept in a room, with three beds, with two or three other women and we shared a bathroom down the hall with others in our building (see picture of me to the right in my shared room).
+I lived, meditated and slept in a room, with three beds, with two or three other women and we shared a bathroom down the hall with others in our building (see picture of me above in my shared room).
 We ate in a community dining room and sometimes meditated in other big rooms as a group.
 We also watched videos of Maharishi a lot.
 We were earning “credit” toward courses that we could attend, such as Teacher Training courses.
 After being there for some time I got my own room, still with a bathroom down the hall; I don’t think I had that room for very long.
 I also met the man, Bert, who was to be my husband, and the father of my child, at this time.
 He was from California; I always wanted to live in California and we seemed to "click."
 I’m not so sure that TM® was helping me in my self-esteem but I know that going out and being with people and joining a group did help with my self-esteem.
 I tried to get a position in the office of this place but found out that only "Governors of the Age of Enlightenment" were allowed to take those positions.
 "Governors" were TM teachers who knew very advanced TM techniques and were considered special.
 I had worked in offices for many years, but still couldn't get an office position.
 So, because of this, I stayed working as a maid.

 Some time at the age of 26, about August of 1977, something happened and the academy asked a bunch of people to leave.
 I believe they were running out of money or something.
 Anyway, I was one of the people asked to leave.
 They gave us a couple of weeks notice.
 I did not want to leave, but after being asked to leave, and knowing that I would not be able to plead my case, I became angry that they would do such a thing.
 I called my father and mother and they came and picked me up right away and brought me home.
 My parents even gave a couple of my friends who had also been asked to leave rides home; one person lived in Connecticut and the other one lived in Boston.
 After some short period of time my “credit” was frozen and eventually I lost it all.
 I think it was over $2,000 in all that I lost. $2,000 was a lot of money in those days - the later part of the 1970's.
 Well, at the time I figured it was my Karma.